WAeUP/kofa-docker/README.rst

 Building on Other Base Images
 -----------------------------

-By default we support Ubuntu 14.04 as base.
+By default we support Ubuntu 20.04 as base.
 Apart from that we provide limited support for other images::

   xenial/    # Ubuntu 16.04
+  bionic/    # Ubuntu 18.04

 You can build/tag/run respective images like this::